LimitPoint/TimeWarp/README.md

 ### 2. Audio writer `writeAudioOnQueue`
 [Back to ScaleVideo Writers](#scale-video-writers)

-The discussion here focuses on how it has been altered to support variable scaling.
+The discussion here focuses on how `ScaleVideo` has been altered to support variable time scaling.

 See [ScaleAudio] for basic information on processing audio.